SrGrace/mcp-projects/README.md

     PROJECT_ID=<Watsonx_Project_id>
     IBM_CLOUD_URL=<IBM cloud url>

+    MODEL_ID=<your watsonx.ai LLM id>

+    TAVILY_API_KEY=<your Tavily api key for web search>

-    or, use your own llm providers - its agnostic to the projects
+    or, use your own llm providers - its agnostic to the projects (few changes needs to be done)
     ```
 4. Experiment with different projects and files
+    - make sure to run the mcp servers first and then only
+    - run the clients

 ## What is Model Context Protocol (MCP)?